Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Introduction

-In this work, we propose a strategy to fill these gaps by introducing a time adaptive numerical approach, designed to work for any LBM scheme without need for manipulations, which grants a precise bound on the compression error.
+In this work, we propose a strategy to fill these gaps by introducing a time adaptive numerical approach, designed to work for any LBM scheme without need for manipulations, which guarantees a precise bound on the perturbation error.